bbcharlton/DWA/setup.md

-# Ubunutu 16.04/Wordpress Ansible Automation
+# Ubunutu 16.04/Pipeline Ansible Automation
-### Using Digital Ocean to spin up an Ubuntu server using MariaDB and PHP for a Wordpress website through Ansible's automated playbooks.
+### Using Digital Ocean to spin up an Ubuntu server that uses three different pipelines, HTML, Wordpress, and Node.
 ___

 > ### 1.
 Generate Your SSH Key